Antonio Martino: Early life and education

+Career

+After graduation, Martino started his career as visiting professor at the Rome Center of Loyola University Chicago.
+After becoming a professor in 1976 Martino worked at the University of Messina, University of Bari, University of Naples and Sapienza University of Rome.
+He ran for the PLI secretary in the mid-1980s but was unsuccessful.
+A member of the Italian Parliament, Martino was first elected in 1994 and then re-elected in 1996 and 2001.

-From 1992, Martino was a professor of economics in the political science department at the LUISS University of Rome.
-Since 1978 he was the Adjunct Scholar at The Heritage Foundation and an editorial board member of the Cato Journal from 1990.
+In 1992, Martino was made a professor of economics in the political science department at the LUISS University of Rome.
+He was the Adjunct Scholar at The Heritage Foundation from 1978 and an editorial board member of the Cato Journal from 1990.
 He wrote 11 books and over 150 papers and articles in the fields of economic theory and policy.
 He was a regular contributor to a variety of Italian and foreign periodicals and newspapers as well as Italian and international television and radio programmes.
-He worked as an editorial writer for a number of Italian newspapers (La Stampa, Il Sole 24 Ore, Mondo economico, L'Opinione, Il Giornale, Quotidiano Nazionale Nazione-Giorno-Carlino), and his bi-line has appeared in international publications such as The Wall Street Journal, The Times, Le Figaro, Neue Zürcher Zeitung, The American Spectator, Economic Affairs, and others.
+He worked as an editorial writer for a number of Italian newspapers (La Stampa, Il Sole 24 Ore, Mondo economico, L'Opinione, Il Giornale, Quotidiano Nazionale, Il Giorno, Il Resto del Carlino, and La Nazione), and his bi-line has appeared in international publications such as The Wall Street Journal, The Times, Le Figaro, Neue Zürcher Zeitung, The American Spectator, Economic Affairs, and others.

 In 1988–1990, Martino was President of the Mont Pelerin Society.
-During the 1990s, he wrote a book in Italian, Stato Padrone, in which he set out his free-market ideas.

-He was one of the founders of Forza Italia.
-He was the minister of Foreign Affairs in the first cabinet of Prime Minister Silvio Berlusconi (1994–95) and the minister of Defense when Berlusconi returned to power (2001–2006).
+During the 1990s, he wrote Stato Padrone, a book in which he set out his free-market ideas.
+He was one of the founders of Silvio Berlusconi's political party Forza Italia.
+He was Minister of Foreign Affairs in the first Berlusconi government (1994–1995) and Minister of Defence in the second Berlusconi government (2001–2006).

-In 2004 he was the main promoter for the suspending compulsory military service, already formally decided in 2001, but which was to begin in 2007: consequently the suspension came into effect indefinitely on 1 January 2005 (Martino Law), and furthermore granted exemption to all those who had in the past obtained postponements of service on grounds such as study.
+In 2004, Martino was the main promoter for the suspending compulsory military service, already formally decided in 2001 but officially in 2007; consequently, the suspension came into effect indefinitely on 1 January 2005 (Martino Law), and also granted exemption to all those who had in the past obtained postponements of service on grounds such as study.
 Additionally, he backed the a speedier transformation of the armed forces into a body of professional volunteers.

-Martino was also the Secretary of the Italy-USA Foundation's Scientific Committee.
+Martino was also the secretary of the Italy-USA Foundation's Scientific Committee.
 In 2005, he was awarded the Medal for Distinguished Public Service by the United States Department of Defense.

+Personal life and death

 Martino was married and had two daughters.
-He died in Rome on 5 March 2022, at the age of 79.
+He died in Rome on 5 March 2022 at the age of 79.